 Private Equity Is Making a Resurgence with a Twist

 The private equity firms took a cautious approach in the recent past in terms of M&A activity.
-However, in 2025, private equity firms are making a comeback in M&A activity with a twist.
+However, since 2025, private equity firms have been making a comeback in M&A activity with a twist a trend that has accelerated into 2026..
 The acquisitions are not taking place at the same scale as in the past.

 The size of these acquisitions is small.
 The idea behind these acquisitions is to add value to the existing portfolio firms.
-Additionally, in 2025, an increase in carve-outs and divestitures is seen.
+Additionally, the increase in carve-outs and divestitures that began in 2025 has continued into 2026.

 Family-owned firms are also seeing an increase in acquisitions.
 These acquisitions are seen in the healthcare sector, manufacturing sector, and industrial services sector.